 - Look after your hygiene.
 When you're experiencing depression, it's easy for hygiene to not feel like a priority.
 But small things, like taking a shower and getting fully dressed whether or not you're going out of the house, can make a big difference to how you feel.

 - Keep a mood diary.
 This can help you keep track of any changes in your mood, and you might find that you have more good days than you think.
 This can also help you notice if any activities, places or people make you feel better or worse.
-It doesn't have to take much time – for example, Mood Panda can be used on your phone.
+It doesn't have to take much time – for example, some mood tracking apps can be used on your phone.

 - Be kind to yourself.
 You might have many expectations for yourself as a parent, but none of us can meet all our expectations all the time.
 Don't beat yourself up if you don't do something you planned to, or if you find yourself feeling worse again.
 Try to treat yourself as you would treat a friend, and be kind to yourself.